DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

    :scale: 40%
    :align: left

-This screen allows you to Install or update the Arduino Command Line Interface (CLI).
+This screen allows you to install or update the *Arduino Command Line Interface (CLI)*.

-We use the Arduino Command Line Interface (CLI) to upload the DCC-EX products to your Arduino.
+We use the *Arduino Command Line Interface (CLI)* to upload the DCC-EX products to your Arduino.
 The CLI eliminates the need to install the more daunting Arduino IDE.
 EX-Installer is able to manage the installation and updating of the Arduino CLI for you at the click of a button.

-If you have not installed the CLi previously you will see a ::guilabel:`Install Arduino CLI` button.
+If you have not installed the CLI previously you will see a ::guilabel:`Install Arduino CLI` button.

 If have previously installed the CLI you will see a ::guilabel:`Refresh Arduino CLI` button.